Credential store (credential store)

 From Intrexx version 12.0.0

-The credential store is a secure central memory area with its own namespace.
-You will find it in the "Integration" module on the left below the "Connection data management" item.
+The credential store is a secure central store with its own namespace.
+You will find it in the "Integration" module on the left below the "Connection data management" entry.

-The Credential Store is a prerequisite for managing processes in public GIT repositories and for passing on processes to third parties.
-It enables an improved staging environment from the test to the live area.
+The Credential Store is a prerequisite for managing processes in public Git repositories and for passing on processes to third parties.
+It enables an improved staging environment from the test to the production area.

 The credentials defined in the portal are listed on the right-hand side with the name, description and date of the last change.

-The "Manage security settings" portal permission is required to manage the credentials.
+The "Manage security settings" portal right is required to manage the credentials.

-At the top right you will find the button "Add credential".
+At the top right you will find the button "Add login information".
 Clicking on it opens a dialog that can be used to create new credentials.

 Create credential